lamisplus/PrEP-Module/README.md

 ## API Usage

-- Refer to the Swagger API documentation for endpoint details.
+- Refer to the API documentation for endpoint details.

 ## Environment Variables